JoseMarioDev/aws-learn.cantrill.io-study-notes/12-Global_Content_Delivery_Optimization.md

 #

-2 part demo
+2 demos:

+1. first demo is 2 parts:

-1. adding a CDN to a static website using S3 and Cloudfront part 1
+- 1. adding a CDN to a static website using S3 and Cloudfront part 1

   - create S3 bucket, add content, make avail globally using CFN

-2. Adding a CDN to a static website using S3 and Cloudfront part 2
+- 2. Adding a CDN to a static website using S3 and Cloudfront part 2

+  - continuation of first video. finishing up setting up distribution

+2. second demo:

+- adding a custom domain and HTTPS to a cloudfront distribution using ACM

 ## 3. Securing CF and S3 using OAI